oyvholm/gitspread/README.md

 ------------------

-If you don’t want to use `$HOME/Git-spread` as the location for the repositories, either set the `$GITSPREAD_REPODIR` environment varieble to the preferred directory, or change the value of `$repodir` in `post-receive` and run `gitspreadd` with the `-r`/`--repodir` option.
+If you don’t want to use `$HOME/Git-spread` as the location for the repositories, either set the `$GITSPREAD_REPODIR` environment variable to the preferred directory, or change the value of `$repodir` in `post-receive` and run `gitspreadd` with the `-r`/`--repodir` option.
 The gitspreadd daemon chooses the directory this way: